 After bringing in the machine I went to a sewing machine repair store in a nearby town (Ables in Raynham, MA on Rte.
 44) and bought a new belt for my Princess.
 The lady working there was quite rude I thought, not helpful at all.
 Unfortunately the owner wasn't in, because he is very nice and very helpful.
 I was asking questions if they carried certain products and she was quite snippy and asked me why I bought that old machine and not a new one.

 I ran a few more errands and then this afternoon I went back to get a better look at my grandmother's 2 old treadle machines.
 I moved the machines into an area with better lighting.
 Sad to say, the Singer was missing a face plate.
 I also couldn't see a bobbin in the machine.
 No attachments, bobbins, manual, paint mostly gone from the head.
 The wood veneer on the table top was severely buckled in so many places.
 On the up side..the iron legs are in great shape.
 So sad that it hadn't been covered and protected better.

 The New Home on the other hand held a big surprise.
 When I removed the face plates I found it had a vibrating shuttle just like the Princess I bought yesterday.
 WOW!
 I noticed thread in the shuttle so there must be 1 long bobbin in the shuttle already.
 In one of the drawers there were some attachments, but unfortunately no more bobbins or manual.
 The drop leaf on the side of the machine, the wood was lovely as was the iron bracket that folds away to hold it up.
 The irons are also in great shape.
 The wood needs lots of TLC don't know what kind of damage the bird droppings did to the wood.
-I'm hoping elbow grease and Old English wood polish will do the trick.
+I'm hoping elbow grease and Old English or Howards wood products will do the trick.
 Will surely use gloves and a mask when cleaning her up.

 Here are some more photos of the New Home treadle sewing machine that I took today.